MCCCSunny/Reinforcement-Learning-in-Bitcoin-Option-Pricing/README.md

 # Reinforcement-Learning-in-Bitcoin-Option-Pricing <br>

+***Environment:***

+Jupyter notebook
+Python 3
+Numpy
+Scipy
+Pandas
+bspline

-In 2019 Hack Arizona, we calculate the option pricing by using reinforcement learning, specificlly Q leaning.
-Q leaning is model free and off policy reinforcement learing.
+In 2019 Hack Arizona, our project's topic is Reinforcement Learning in Bitcoin Option Pricing.
+We use Q leaning to calcualte the .
+Q leaning is model free and off policy reinforcement learing. <br>

+## Background <br>
+Black-Scholes Model.